PaulaTeeuwen/Lithium-Separation-Cages/README.md

    ```

 ## Clusters
 1) Use Quantum Cluster Growth (QCG) algorithm in CREST to build solvent shells of n = 10 or n = 20 MeCN molecules around a metal ion (M = Li, Na, K, Ca, Mg).
 Charge c is 1 for Li, Na and K and 2 for Ca and Mg.
+A file called *crest_best* is created after each QCG run.

    ```
    /path-to-crest/crest M.xyz -qcg acetonitrile.xyz -nsolv n --gfnff --chrg 2 -T $SLURM_CPUS_PER_TASK --alpb acetonitrile --ensemble --mdtime 50 > output